 Successful grant proposals have afforded special opportunities for members, such as the French Furniture Study Tours (funded by The Andrew W. Mellon Foundation and The Florence Gould Foundation) and Disaster Response workshops (funded by the National Endowment for the Humanities and the Institute for Museum and Library Services).
-Additional NEH grants supported workshops and scholarships during 2004-05, 2006-07, 2008-09, and 2010-2011, and a Getty Foundation grant enabled curriculum development activities.
+Five additional NEH grants have supported workshops and scholarships from 2004 through 2013, and a Getty Foundation grant enabled curriculum development activities.

 Professional development was recognized in AIC's 1995 Strategic Plan as an important initiative, but funds and staffing were not available to fully implement a cohesive program until 2001.
-The Endowment for Professional Development and the addition a Professional Development Director position solidified an on-going commitment to professional development.
+The Endowment for Professional Development and the addition of a Professional

+Development Director position solidified an on-going commitment to professional development.

 The budget for the Professional Development program is allocated annually by the FAIC Board of Directors, typically in the late fall for the upcoming calendar year.
 The AIC budget follows a similar schedule, and includes the budget for the workshops at the AIC Annual Meeting.
 The program is guided by the AIC Board Director for Professional Education and Training.
 The Education and Training Committee reviews workshop proposals and scholarship applications and provides on-going input on policies and programs.
 The Professional Development Director (PDD) managed and helped to develop the programs.
 In the spring of 2009, the PDD position was changed to an FAIC Institutional Advancement Director (IAD), supported by an Education Manager, who reported to the IAD.
-In the spring of 2010, due to personnel changes and reduced investment earnings, the Education Manager role was split between the IAD and a Development and Education Associate position.
+In the spring of 2010, due to personnel changes and reduced investment earnings, the Education Manager role was split between the IAD and a Development and Education Associate position (now the Development and Education Coordinator).
 The IAD reports to the Executive Director of AIC/FAIC.
 Funding for the programs come from project grants, endowment earnings, and registration revenues.